 Ecotourism brings $463 million a year to the South Texas/Rio Grande Valley area.
-Tiffany Kuersten, a biologist with the Friends of the Wildlife Corridor asserts that the Rio Grande region is “most diverse habitat in the entire country.”
+Tiffany Kuersten, a biologist with the Friends of the Wildlife Corridor. asserts that the Rio Grande region is the “most diverse habitat in the entire country.”
 That’s because of the unique Tamaulipan thorn scrub forest—a subtropical ecosystem.
 There are 1100 plant species and 700 vertebrate species (including over 500 bird species) in this region; at least 18 species are endangered.
 Texas A&M University reported that 6000 jobs depend on nature tourism in South Texas.

 Tragically, 95% of the Rio Grande forest has already been destroyed over the years.
 The Center for Biological Diversity and 31 other groups oppose physical wall construction.
-For Trump to succeed in building his wall, 28 environmental protection laws would be suspended.
+For Trump to succeed in building his wall, 28 environmental protection laws would have to be suspended.

-The great insect diversity leads to great bird diversity as well.
-Half of bird species seen in the entire United States are in the Rio Grande Valley.
+The great insect diversity in this region leads to great bird diversity as well.
+Half of the bird species seen in the entire United States are in the Rio Grande Valley.
 The Bentsen State Park alone brings in tourist money of $835,000/year.
 The Bentsen State Park was donated by the family of former Senator Lloyd Bentsen, and if public access is denied, ownership would revert to the family—another legal challenge.

-“But the bill also includes language that puts a limit on where Trump can build.
-Section 231 says none of the money can be used to build fencing in five key wildlife areas.
+According to the Washington Examiner, the February 2019 bill includes language that puts a limit on where Trump can build.
+"Section 231 says none of the money can be used to build fencing in five key wildlife areas.
 Those areas are the Santa Ana Wildlife Refuge, the Bentsen-Rio Grande Valley State Park, the La Lomita Historical Park, the National Butterfly Center, or in or near a section of the Lower Rio Grande Valley National Wildlife Refuge.”

 “The bill also includes a third limitation for new fencing that the Trump administration might want to build near major cities.
 Section 232 of the bill says the Department of Homeland Security must ‘confer and seek to reach mutual agreement’ on fencing designs near these cities.
 That limitation applies to five cities or areas of Texas: Roma, Rio Grande City, Escobares, La Grulla, and Salineo.”